 - LAUSSANE (In Switzerland)

 - FLORENCE – PISA – TUSCANY COUNTRYSIDE TOUR

 - ALMAFI COAST – famous for Mediterranean-style beaches.
 (I missed Southern Italy during this trip due to winter and lack of time.)

 CURRENCY OF ITALY – EURO

 LANGUAGE – ITALIAN, Here station names and all locations are named in Italian and therefore you have to take care when you get down.

-CUISINE – Pizza, Pasta, Italian cheese, Rissoto, Tiramisu, etc. Italian Gelato is must try.
-Vegetarians will not have a problem here as you can get some vegetarian options in Pizza and Pasta.
+CUISINE – Pizza, Pasta, Italian cheese, Rissoto, Tiramisu, etc. Italian Gelato is a must-try.
+Vegetarians will not have a problem here; you can get some vegetarian options in Pizza and Pasta.

 So, till then KEEP TRAVELING……………… KEEP EXPLORING……………………………………………………

 All photos are taken by me and use of photos without permission would result in legal action.